 Mesothelioma in the Navy

-Navy veterans were among those with the highest rates of asbestos exposure, putting them at significant risk of developing asbestos-related diseases including mesothelioma.
-The Department of Defense has identified 18 Military Occupational Specialties in the Navy that are considered “highly probable” to result in asbestos exposure.
+Navy veterans are among those who experienced the highest rates of asbestos exposure, putting them at significant risk of developing diseases like mesothelioma.
+The primary cause of this aggressive cancer is asbestos exposure.
+The Department of Defense has identified 18 Military Occupational Specialties in the Navy that are considered “highly probable” for asbestos exposure.

 I grew up wanting to be in the Navy, probably since I was 12 years old.
 I was proud to be there, proud to serve.
 It was fun, too.
 It took me around the world three times.
 I never thought about any long-range danger.